 Sessions on data protection measures, threat actors and legal access to data and information classification

-ICC participated in a two-day workshop called ‘Data Protection within International Organisations’ in Geneva in early May, with Shashank Rai, ICC’s Senior Strategic Technology Specialist presenting and taking part in a discussion on data protection issues in cloud computing.
+UNICC participated in a two-day workshop called ‘Data Protection within International Organisations’ in Geneva in early May, with Shashank Rai, UNICC’s Senior Strategic Technology Specialist presenting and taking part in a discussion on data protection issues in cloud computing.
 The workshop took place at IOM in Geneva with Dharam and Milena in attendance.

 Initiated by the EDPS over ten years ago, the workshop aims at bringing together international organisations to: